terwer/siyuan-plugin-publisher/README.md

 **Note: If it is a LAN servo, you need to deploy the cross-domain proxy on the LAN.**

-**Set up the method, clone https://github.com/terwer/node-metaweblog-api-adaptor then 'pnpm install & pnpm dev', after startup the proxy address is<局域网IP>: https:// :3000/api/middleware .**
+**Set up the method, clone https://github.com/terwer/node-metaweblog-api-adaptor then `pnpm install & pnpm dev`, after startup the proxy address is https://<local-IP>:3000/api/middleware .**

 **If the Internet needs to be deployed on the Internet, the cross-domain request proxy of the Internet can also be used directly: https://api.terwer.space/api/middleware**